SmokeBellew1/entsoe_conf/_speakers/tom-eischen.md

 home_order: 2
 ---

 Tom Eischen is Director General of the General Directorate for Energy and Government Commissioner for Energy of the Ministry of the Economy of the Grand-Duchy of Luxembourg.

-His reponsabilities extend to energy policy issues including the sectors of electricity, natural gas, oil products, renewable energy and energy efficiency.
+His responsibilities extend to energy policy issues including the sectors of electricity, natural gas, oil products, renewable energy and energy efficiency.